 The Traveling Visitor Problem is a version of the Traveling Salesman Problem with a difference that the traveling visitor, during its visit of sites, can not fly over the buildings in the city, instead visitors must go around these obstacles.
 This difference is demonstrate in the Figure 4.1.
-This means that the Euclidean distances [55,110], as we know them in the Euclidean TSP, are in this case impossible (direct edge from i to j in Figure 4.1).
+This means that the "air" distances, as we know them in the TSP, are in this case impossible (direct edge from i to j in Figure 4.1).
 Visitors use the walking paths and pedestrian zones of variable length.
 These limits determine the weight of edges connecting the vertices in the graph.

-The Traveling Visitor Problem is stated as: given a connected, weighted graph G = (V, E, c), with a set of vertices $V = S \cup X$ and $S \cap X = \emptyset$, S is the set of interesting sites in the city (vertices i and j in Figure 4.1), X is set of crossroads in the city (vertices k and m in Figure 4.1), a set of edges E, and a cost of traveling c.
+The Traveling Visitor Problem is stated as: given a sparse, connected, weighted graph G = (V, E, c), with a set of vertices $V = S \cup X$ and $S \cap X = \emptyset$, S belongs to interesting sites in the city (vertices i and j in Figure 4.1), X belongs to crossroads in the city (vertices k and m in Figure 4.1), a set of edges E, and a cost of traveling c.
 The goal is to find the shortest closed walk through all vertices from S, according to c in graph G, although we may travel through vertices from X.

 The concepts we summarised above can be modified easily to take the directions of the edges into account.
-The asymmetric traveling visitor problem (ATVP) is then similar to the symmetric TVP above, i. e. it is the problem of finding a closed walk of minimal length in a weighted graph.
+The asymmetric traveling visitor problem (ATVP) is then similar to the symmetric TVP above, i. e. it is the problem of finding a closed walk of minimal length in a sparse weighted graph.
+The Euclidean TVP, or planar TVP, is the TVP with the distance being the ordinary Euclidean distance.
+The Euclidean TVP is then a particular case of the metric TVP, since distances in a plane obey the Euclidian triangle inequality.